-(July 2020) We urge anyone with any COVID-19 symptoms to seek testing.
-If you experience symptoms, contact your regular provider or our testing hotline at 247-TEST (8378).
+We urge anyone with any COVID-19 symptoms to seek testing.
+If you experience symptoms, contact your health care provider.

 AMHS COVID-19 protocols for passengers are available at http://dot.alaska.gov/amhs/covid19.shtml

 Citizens are encouraged to submit questions related to COVID-19 : email@example.com

 Information on the State of Alaska's response to COVID-19 is available at www.covid19.alaska.gov.